A Girsanov-type formula for a class of anticipative transforms of Brownian motion associated with exponential functionals: Introduction and main results

-\item the latter relation in \cite[Proposition~5.3]{har22a} corresponds to $h(\xi ,\zeta )=-\log (e^{\xi }+2x\zeta )$. \end{itemize} In fact, the first two formulas are recovered with slight generalization.
+\end{itemize} In fact, the first two formulas are recovered with slight generalization.
 We also remark that the path transformation corresponding to the second case is a non-anticipative one, but the resulting formula is not the one that follows from Girsanov's formula; details will be found in \ssref{;sset}.

 As an application of \tref{;tmain}, we also prove